Newcastle City Centre Circular Walk

 Exit from Blackgate onto St Nicholas’ St and when safe to do so cross over into Westgate Road.
 Continue along here until the corner with A186 Neville St where you will find The Literary & Philosophical Society Library (Map Point 2).

-The Literary & Philosophical Society Library.
-Opened in 1822, one of its claims to fame is that it housed the first public room in the world to be lit by the electric light when Sir Joseph Swan demonstrated his new incandescent light bulb.
+The Literary & Philosophical Society Library was opened in 1822, one of its claims to fame is that it housed the first public room in the world to be lit by the electric light when Sir Joseph Swan demonstrated his new incandescent light bulb.
 Pop inside to admire this hidden gem.

 On the other side of Neville St you will find the statue of George Stephenson (1781-1848) – the design improvements and engineering skills which he introduced proved that steam locomotives could transport both goods and passengers economically and efficiently.